TYPE DESIGN INFORMATION PAGE last updated on Wed Nov 20 11:25:21 EST 2024

 • Intel Clear Cyrillic, for which Dalton Maag, Tom Foley, Mary Faber, Stuart Brown and Hanna Donker won a Granshan 2014 award.

 • Bressay (2015).
-A Scotch roman designed by Stuart Brown and the Dalton Maag team (including Tom Foley, Sebastian Losch, and Spike Spondike).
+A Scotch roman designed by Stuart Brown and the Dalton Maag team (including Tom Foley, Selma Losch, and Spike Spondike).
 Bressay won an award at TDC 2016.

-• Tom Foley and Sebastian Losch published the rounded slab serif typeface family Gelo at Dalton Maag in November 2017.
+• Tom Foley and Selma Losch published the rounded slab serif typeface family Gelo at Dalton Maag in November 2017.

 • Cotford and Cotford Variable (2021, Monotype).
 A 16-style text and display serif family, accompanied by a variable font.
 Monotype writes: Cotford is a languid serif that ranges from delicate thins, bending and reaching like flower stems, to bold heavy weights that command the page and screen with confidence and vintage charm.